frankye8998/Phoney-Slideshow/README.md

 # Phoney Slideshow
-Control slideshow audio on your phone!
+Control slideshow audio playing on any browser on another device from your phone!

 ## Installing
 If you have git installed, you can use: